Watermelon Iced Tea

 - To serve, add ice cubes to the glass and pour the iced tea over it.

-- Add finely chopped watermelon and decorate with mint or basil leaves and serve.
+- Add finely chopped watermelon and decorate with mint leaves, Serve.

-- I made this with basil leaves also and its tastes delicious.
+- I've also made this with basil leaves and its tastes delicious.

 A little request: